bvn-architecture/styleguide/_includes/logo/proportions.markdown

 ##Proportions
 The logo should never be altered in any way.
 Do not stretch the logo either horizontally or vertically.

-MISS IMAGE
+{% include logo/images/page-10/proportions-tall.svg %}

-{% include logo/images/page-11/logo-with-address-1.svg %}
+{% include logo/images/page-10/proportions-squash.svg %}